OpenwaterHealth/openwater-reference-meshes/README.md

 | `examples/` | Loading and visualization scripts | Onboarding, sanity checks |
 | `metadata/` | Provenance, scan parameters, citation info | Reproducibility |

-> **Note for repo setup:** This table is a template.
-Update it to reflect what's actually in the folder Seemal uploads.
-Remove rows that don't apply and add any that are missing.

 ---

 ## File formats